 If you want deeper context on service communication models, see this api architecture explained rest vs graphql comparison.

-Principle 3: Design for Statelessness
+Principle 3: design for statelessness

 This is one of the core scalable system design principles.
 When services are stateless, any server instance can handle any request.
 That means you can add or remove servers behind a load balancer without breaking user sessions.
 Traffic spikes?
 Spin up more instances.
 Traffic drops?
 Scale down.
 No drama.